jostrm/azure-enterprise-scale-ml/environment_setup/user_dev_env_install/AzureML_v1_44/readme.md

 - 1.44
 # Tested OK history: fresh install on DSVM, with MiniConda, started in Admin mode
 - 2022-09~01: Ok
-- 2022-09-12: Breaking (partner reported, Azure ML/AutoML cannot be installed on DSVM)
+- 2022-09-12: Breaking (report came in: Azure ML/AutoML cannot be installed on DSVM)
 - 2022-09-13: Ok (MS CSU + PG fixed it)
 - Next test: 2022-12-01: -